semuconsulting/PyMandel/README.md

 ## <a name="installation">Installation</a>

 In the following, `python` & `pip` refer to the Python 3 executables.
 You may need to type `python3` or `pip3`, depending on your particular environment.
-It is also recommended that you ensure the Python 3 scripts (bin) and site_packages directories are in your PATH (*most standard Python installation packages should do this automatically*).
+It is also recommended that the Python 3 scripts (bin) and site_packages directories are in your PATH (*most standard Python installation packages should do this automatically*).